 06 – Loss Prevention Agents use Technology

 Most stores these days have surveillance cameras to track and record the behavior of shoplifters.
-Shoplifters don’t know if someone is watching from a distance possibly using multiple cameras, high-powered binoculars, and recording your criminal acts.
+Shoplifters don’t know if someone is watching from a distance possibly using multiple cameras, high-powered binoculars, and recording their criminal acts.
 LP agents also use communication tools to report your movements and prepare a reception for you when you exit.

 07 – Loss Prevention and Store Managers Work as a Team

 It’s hard to tell who the undercover loss prevention agents are anymore.
 The best ones seem invisible on the sales floor and don’t seem concerned about your shoplifting activity.
 Most store staff work in teams to detect, deter, and detain shoplifters.